Ohio GOP lieutenant governor faces political test over tweet

 It was a seminal moment for Husted, the righthand man to a governor who has caught continuous grief from the Trump wing of the party for Ohio's COVID-19 restrictions.

-Facing such reception, Husted has increasingly been using provocative rhetoric on social media over the past year — punctuated most recently by a tweet using the phrase “Wuhan Virus,” decried by Asian Americans as inflammatory — even as he presents a moderate tone in regular coronavirus briefings.
+Facing such reception, Husted has increasingly been using provocative rhetoric on social media over the past year — punctuated most recently by a tweet using the phrase “Wuhan Virus,” decried by health experts and Asian Americans as inflammatory — even as he presents a moderate tone in regular coronavirus briefings.

 Husted started 2020 as one of Ohio's rising Republican stars.
 Following an uninterrupted two-decade climb from state representative to House speaker to state senator to secretary of state and, now, lieutenant governor, his next stop is supposed to be the Governor's residence.